keerthanachowdary21/Blog-API/README.md

-Run the above Project: - -- Clone or download the zip file.
+Run the above Project  -  Clone or download the zip file.
-                       - -- Make changes related to your MongoDB database.
+                       - Make changes related to your MongoDB database.
-                       - -- Enter command - npm start
+                       - Enter command - npm start
-                       - -- Go to Postman to check APIs.
+                       - Go to Postman to check APIs.

 ## 🌟 Future Enhancements